-In this work, we explore the heterogeneous impact of cloud technologies on the size growth rate of firms based on a unique combination of four sources of micro data on French firms between 2005 and 2022 -- French ICT surveys (2016, 2018 and 2020), administrative data from French firms' balance sheets (2005--2019), French matched employer-employee data (2005--2022), and the French business register (2005--2018).
+In this paper, we examine the heterogeneous impact of the purchase of cloud services on firm size growth rates using a unique combination of four micro-level data sources on French firms: the 2016 and 2018 waves of the French ICT surveys, administrative data from firms' balance sheets, matched employer-employee data, and the French business register.